passivestar/quickmenu/MANUAL.md

 `dwq` **Mark Seams Sharp.** Selects sharp edges in selected geometry and marks them as seams.
 Optionally also marks seams from islands (see next operator).
 Use redo panel to tweak sharpness.

 `dww` **Mark Seams From Islands.** Marks seams from islands in 3D view without having to open UV editor.
 Useful when you already have some geometry with proper UVs but without seams.
-For example geometry generated with curves will already have proper UV's that can be marked.
+For example, geometry generated with curves will already have proper UV's that can be marked.

 `dwd` **Set Vertex Color.** Assigns unique vertex colors to selected geometry.
 Works with multiple objects.
 Every new call to this operator will assign a new color, different enough from the previous one (tested with Substance Painter).
 Optionally selects linked geometry before assigning colors.
 Can be used to copy vertex colors.
 Check "Set To Active" if you want to copy vertex color from active face to selected.
-You can also select your own color in redo panel, make sure to uncheck "Set To Active" if you want to do so.
+You can also select your own color in the redo panel, make sure to uncheck "Set To Active" if you want to do so.

 `dwf` **Select By Vertex Color.** Selects all of the faces that have the same color as the active one.

 `dwg` **Bake ID Map.** Bakes an ID map from vertex colors of selected objects and saves it alongside your blend file.
 Blend file must be saved.
 Renderer must be set to Cycles.
-All of the selected objects must have exactly 1 material, that is the same in all of the objects.
+All of the selected objects must have exactly 1 material, which is the same in all of the objects.
 This operator is useful when working with texturing tools that don't have their own ID Map bakers (for example Quixel Mixer).

 ## Boolean/Knife